Meet Our Team

 Dwight Dixon (Navajo Nation) brings more

-than 15 years of nuclear project leadership,
+than 15 years of nuclear project leadership

-progressing through roles from combination
+through roles such as combination pipe

-pipe welder and weld inspector to field engineer, project planner/advisor, and project manager.
+welder and weld inspector, field engineer, project planner/advisor, and project manager.
 He has led maintenance and major modification projects at Palo Verde Nuclear Generating Station and Palisades Nuclear Plant.
 As CEO of Roan PRJ Services LLC, Dwight applies his multidisciplinary expertise to develop repeatable systems for federal contracting and technical oversight.
 At Native Nuclear, he advances Native representation in nuclear energy, ensuring that tribal voices are included in the future of clean energy development.

-Kati Augsten
+Kati Austgen

 Director, Public Engagement & New Nuclear, Nuclear Energy Institute